-Make it a point to go through the items each week and toss anything that is spoiled or has expired.
+Before you type in “buffet near me” on search engines just because you’re hungry, make it a point to go through the items each week and toss anything that is spoiled or has expired.
 Using an additional fridge in the garage can also free up extra space.
 Try to use all of the food before restocking everything at the grocery store.

 5. Read the Manual

 Without understanding how the appliance operates and functions, it can be easy to make mistakes when using it, which can lead to potential issues.
 The instructions can also provide tips on how to maintain the product to ensure it lasts long-term.
 If you tossed the manual out, consider contacting the manufacturer or visiting their website.